 It is legal to call your own king.
 In this case you play on your own against the other three players in partnership, but they will not realise at first that they are all on the same side.
-This is generally not a very good idea, because declaring a solo game will bring you 30 points more.
+This is generally not a very good idea, because declaring a solo cotract will bring you 30 points more.

 You also play alone if the called king happens to be in the talon.

 In contracts which entitle the declarer to take cards from the talon, the talon is now exposed in two sets of three cards, three sets of two cards, or as individual cards, depending on the contract.
 Declarer chooses one of the sets and adds the cards to his hand.
 The talon cards which the declarer does not take are put in a face down pile and count as part of the opponents' tricks.
 If a king was called, the pile of rejected talon cards must at first be kept separate from the opponents' tricks, since some of the players do not yet know who is on which side.
 After taking the chosen set of cards into his hand, declarer then discards the same number of cards face down into his trick pile.
-Five point cards (kings and cards of the trula) may never be discarded; other trumps can be discarded freely but must be discarded face up, so that all the players know how many trumps are in play.
+Cards that are worth 5 points (kings and cards of the trula) may never be discarded; other trumps can be discarded freely but must be discarded face up, so that all the players know how many trumps are in play.